 - Hypereosinophilic syndrome.
 Bone marrow produces too many eosinophils.
 This is a type of white blood cell involved in allergic reactions and destroying parasites.
 This may lead to itching or swelling around the eyes and lips.

 - Systemic mastocytosis.
-This involves having too many mast cells.
+This condition involves having too many mast cells.
 These are white blood cells that alert infection-fighting blood cells to target specific areas of the body.
 Having too many mast cells can affect the function of your skin, spleen, bone marrow, or liver.

 Bone marrow is found in the bones throughout your body.
 There are two types of bone marrow.
-Red bone marrow is involved in production of blood cells, while yellow marrow is important for fat storage.
+Red bone marrow is involved in the production of blood cells, while yellow marrow is important for fat storage.
 As you age, yellow bone marrow replaces red bone marrow.

 The stem cells found in healthy bone marrow can be lifesaving for people living with certain autoimmune diseases and cancers.
 Bone marrow transplants, which involve harvesting stem cells and infusing them into people living with certain conditions, have been used in successful treatments since the late 1960s.